ZW-xjtlu/RegionPropertiesFeatures/README.md

 ## Overview of functionalities

-*PredictiveFeatures* provides fast and comprehensive feature extraction from the range-based genome annotation; the extracted features can be used as the input for a variety of modeling purposes such as supervised predictive modeling and unsupervised factor analysis.
+*RPF* provides fast and comprehensive feature extraction from the range-based genome annotation; the extracted features can be used as the input for a variety of modeling purposes such as supervised predictive modeling and unsupervised factor analysis.
 The target range-based